Written By: Security.org Team | Published: August 16, 2021

 Misinformation Definition

-Misinformation is false and typically harmful information that’s not shared with malicious intent, meaning that the person sharing it believes that it is true.
+Misinformation is false and typically harmful information that’s not shared with malicious intent.1 Your Great Uncle Ted doesn’t mean any harm when he shares that post about how the aliens built the pyramids, but that doesn’t make it true.

 Disinformation Definition